 Kitchen v.
 Herbert

-On March 23, 2013, private lawyers filed a federal lawsuit in the 10th Circuit on behalf of three same-sex couples in Utah challenging laws in Utah that restrict the freedom to marry to different-sex couples.
+On March 23, 2013, private lawyers at Magleby & Greenwood, P.C. filed a federal lawsuit in the 10th Circuit on behalf of three same-sex couples in Utah challenging laws in Utah that restrict the freedom to marry to different-sex couples.
 In January 2014, the National Center for Lesbian Rights signed onto the case as co-counsel.

 The plaintiffs in the case are Kate Call & Karen Archer, who married in Iowa in 2011; Derek L. Kitchen & Moudi D. Sbeity; and Laurie Wood & Kody Partridge.
 The defendants include Utah Gov. Herbert and the state Attorney General.